Ask Krrish Contact Us

 }

 Salesforce has a defined order of execution when a record is saved.
-Triggers play a specific role in this order.
-Understanding this helps you predict behavior and debug issues:
+Key stages:

-3. New record values loaded from request and overwrite old values.
+2. New record values loaded from request, overwriting old values.

-6. System validation rules (again, if `before` trigger changed values).
+5. System validation rules run again (if before trigger changed values).

-8. Record is saved to the database (but not yet committed).
+7. Record saved to database (not yet committed).

-10. Assignment rules, auto-response rules, workflow rules, processes (Process Builder/Flows), escalation rules execute.
+9. Assignment rules, workflow rules, Flows, escalation rules execute.

 3. Trigger Context Variables

-Trigger context variables are special Apex variables that provide access to the records that caused the trigger to fire, as well as information about the trigger's execution context.
+Context variables provide access to the records that caused the trigger to fire, as well as the execution context.
 These are crucial for writing dynamic and efficient trigger logic.

-• `Trigger.isExecuting`: Returns `true` if the current context is a trigger, `false` otherwise.
+• Trigger.isExecutingtrue if current context is a trigger.
 Useful for preventing recursion.

 trigger MyAccountTrigger on Account (before insert, before update, after insert, after update) {